robbinjohansson/haywire-grav/README.md

 # Boilerplate/theme for getgrav CMS

 Haywire is a modern starter theme for [Grav](https://getgrav.org/).
-The idea behind the theme is to help developers get started quickly on their new grav projects using modern frameworks and tools such as [yarn](https://yarnpkg.com/), [laravel-elixir](https://laravel.com/docs/5.3/elixir), [vuejs](http://vuejs.org/), [bootstrap](https://github.com/twbs/bootstrap-sass).
+The idea behind the theme is to help developers get started quickly on their new grav projects using modern frameworks and tools such as [Laravel Mix](https://laravel.com/docs/5.4/mix), [vuejs](http://vuejs.org/), [bootstrap-sass](https://github.com/twbs/bootstrap-sass).

 **_It is recommended that you install the [admin-plugin package](https://github.com/getgrav/grav-plugin-admin) when using this theme._**